JohnCarmichael3000/PowerShellNiceties/README.md

 # PowerShellNiceties

-Simple time saving scripts - where were you all my life...
+John Carmichael: Online scratch-pad for notes about PowerShell simple time saving scripts - where were you all my life...

 Though scripting and automation your power expands.